GiacomoGuidotto/Wave.Server/documentation/set_up.md

 `sudo a2ensite wave.com.conf`

-And finally make it visible in your machine by adding the domain inside the file `/etc/hosts`:
+And finally, make it visible on your machine by adding the domain inside the file `/etc/hosts`:

 ```
 # Wave server address